 After agitation, the vial was rested for 15 minutes and a partition was observed in the vial (Figure 3C versus 3D).
 Size-selection via buoyancy is a simple method of eliminating the larger structures/bubbles from an activated microbubble solution8,17.
 In this case, particles with diameters greater than 5 µm were mostly removed after size-selection (Figure 4).
 The extent of size-selection can be tuned by controlling the duration of the size-selection17.
 Sheeran et al. has shown that not size-selecting can result in generated microbubbles that occlude vasculature8.

-Pefluorocarbons have the advantage of being biologically inert7.
+Perfluorocarbons have the advantage of being biologically inert7.
 While decafluorobutane's boiling point is -1.7 °C, above body temperature, the droplets do not immediately vaporize when exposed to 37 °C (Figure 7B).
 As the droplets are meta-stable at 37 °C, additional acoustic energy is needed to vaporize the droplets to microbubbles7,9.
 Poprosky et al. has demonstrated porphyrin droplets condensed via pressurization22.
 This is a viable and even essential method when using less dense perfluorocarbons but high pressures may destroy some bubbles in the process.
 Octafluoropropane (C3F8) has a boiling point of -36.7 °C, so both cooling and pressurization is needed for droplet condensation.
 However, the lighter perfluorocarbon leads to less stable droplets.
 Dodecafluoropentane (C5F12) can lead to more stable droplets with a boiling point of 28 °C. However, it is a liquid at room temperature and will need stronger acoustic energies to vaporize.
 Thus, choice of the containing gas of the ultrasound contrast agent should consider the conditions of its intended biological application in addition to the parameters of its fabrication.
 In this protocol, the isopropanol bath for condensation was set to -15 to -17 °C (Step 4.7.1 and Step 4.13) while other protocols used -10 °C 5,6.
 Even with a common decafluorobutane core, the condensation temperature may vary depending on excipient composition, total lipid concentration, and lipid shell composition.
 If using other formulations, optimization may be required to ensure proper droplet condensation without causing the solution to freeze.

 As the droplets are smaller and more stable than their microbubble precursor7, they can take better advantage of passive accumulation mechanisms to extravasate into certain tissues of interest, such as the enhanced permeability and retention effect of certain tumor types4,24.
 With fluorescent, optically absorbent, and acoustic methods of detection14, it is possible to use a single formulation to quantify uptake.
 Additionally, this platform can be used to investigate whether the acoustic vaporization of droplets can improve delivered agent fraction beyond passive levels16.
 To quantify agent bio-distribution in tissues and organs of interest after injection, a known amount of Pyro-lipid droplets should be injected into the animal, ultrasound may or may not be applied depending on the control set, the animal should be sacrificed a pre-specified time-point, and the organs should be removed and weighed.
 The organs should be homogenized, filtered, diluted in surfactant (detergent) to decellularize the tissue, and quantified with fluorescence or UV-Vis spectroscopy to obtain injected dose percentages per organ mass based on the Pyro signals.
 For Step 5.4.5 (Figure 5) and Step 5.5.5 (Figure 6), Triton X-100 surfactant (detergent) was used to disrupt the samples as it is non-fluorescent at 410 nm and its absorbance wavelengths do not overlap with Pyro's.